Research work at Wellness Space (Society for Energy & Emotions)

 - Trials Registered with ICMR (Pls see below)

 3. Clinical Trials Registration

 The protocols and the experiment we follow for the research have been registered with ICMR (Indian Council of Medical Research), NIMS (National Institute of Medical Statistics) Clinical Trials registry (CTRI).
 CTRI started as a voluntary measure and later it was made mandatory by the Drug Controller General of India (DCGI) on Jun 15, 2009 (Gogtay et al., 2017).
 This ensures accountability, transparency, and accessibility of clinical trials.
-In short, most of our work is approved by the Institutional Ethics Committee (Dr Jivraj Mehta Smarak Health Foundation, Ahmedabad, Reg: ECR/274/Inst/GJ/2013/RR-19, approval of Academic Research Study on 27 Oct 2020) and registered with ICMR (Indian Council of Medical Research), NIMS (National Institute of Medical Statistics) Clinical Trials Registry (CTRI/2020/12/029968, CTRI/2020/12/030084, CTRI/2020/12/030131, Part of CTRI/2021/01/030798).
-If you are given content to us for allowing us to use your data for research, you can seek a copy of the IEC approval.
+In short, most of our work is approved by the Institutional Ethics Committee (Dr Jivraj Mehta Smarak Health Foundation, Ahmedabad, Reg: ECR/274/Inst/GJ/2013/RR-19, approval of Academic Research Study on 27 Oct 2020) and registered with ICMR (Indian Council of Medical Research), NIMS (National Institute of Medical Statistics) Clinical Trials Registry (CTRI/2020/12/029968, CTRI/2020/12/030084, CTRI/2020/12/030131, Part of CTRI/2021/01/030798, REF/2022/07/056064).
+If you have given content to us for allowing us to use your data for research, you can seek a copy of the IEC approval.